Semigroups of $sl_3(\mathbb{C})$ tensor product invariants: Description of

 We will utilize a dual description of this semigroup given by Knutson, Tao, and Woodward in terms of weighted graphs on the BZ triangle diagram called honeycombs.
 These objects also appear in the work Gleizer and Postnikov on tensor product multiplicities, \cite{GP}.

-A honeycomb is constructed from the BZ triangle by replacing each entry $a$ on a hexagon with an edge weighted $a$ connected to the center of the hexagon.
+A honeycomb is constructed from the BZ triangle by replacing each entry $a$ on a hexagon with an edge weighted $a$ connected to the center of the hexagon, see Figure \ref{fig:HiveBZ}.
 A weight $b$ on a corner of the triangle is left to represent a vertex weighted by $b.$ The graphs coming from this contruction can be characterized as those graphs that are "balanced" at each vertex dual to the interior of a hexagon.
 This means that the sum of the vectors pointing to the corners of the hexagon, scaled by the weights, is $0$.
-Two of these graphs are "added" by taking their union and counting multiplicities.
+Following the recipe given above, the BZ triangle/honeycomb in Figure \ref{fig:HiveBZ} has boundary weights $\lambda_1 = (1 + 0)\omega_1 + (0 + 1) \omega_4,$ $\lambda_2 = (1 +0) \omega_2,$ $\lambda_3 = (0 + 1) \omega_3$.
+Addition is performed on two of these objects by taking their union and counting multiplicities.

 Elements of $Q_{\tree}(sl_m(\C))$ are now constructed by pasting copies of the this triangle together over the structure of $\tree.$

 \begin{definition} The semigroup $Q_{\tree}(sl_m(\C))$ is the set of weightings of the diagram obtained from the tree $\tree$ such that